Physics Summer School

 ‘Challenging, but great fun, the Physics course was a fantastic opportunity to gain a better insight into some of the fundamental principles that govern our world, giving me a better idea of what Physics at University might be like.
 From learning about the rather abstract world of Quantum Mechanics to discussing black holes and even teleportation, the course left me astounded by both the amount we already know, and how much we have yet to discover!
 I really enjoyed the five days, working with two talented tutors and meeting some other like-minded students.
 Overall, an incredible week.’

-Part 1 of the course is open to all students aged 15-18, and Part 2 is open to students who have completed a minimum of AS Mathematics (or equivalent) at the time of the course.
+Part 1 of the Physics Summer School is open to all students aged 15-18, and Part 2 is open to students who have completed a minimum of one year of A-Level Maths (or equivalent) at the time of the course.

 The venue for this course is the University of London, Bloomsbury Campus, Central London – you can see more venue and travel details here.

-The cost of the Physics Summer School is £475 per student for five days, or book both Parts of the course (if eligible) for £850.
+The cost of the Physics Summer School is £495 per student for five days, or book both Parts of the course (if eligible) for £895.
 Please note that accommodation is not included, and must be arranged independently if required.
-Bookings for any event may be made by individual students or parents or through the school.

 Partial fees bursaries are available for students who would otherwise face financial barriers to attending the course – please see here for details.

-To book a place or places at the Physics Summer School, or if you have any further questions, simply call on 0845 519 4827, email firstname.lastname@example.org, or use the form below.
+To book a place or places at the Physics Summer School, or if you have any further questions, simply call on 0845 519 4827, email email@example.com, or book online.

 Debate Chamber offers a limited number of full and partial bursaries to students who could not otherwise afford to attend.
 If you are applying for a bursary please do not complete this form, but instead complete the ‘Bursary Application Form’ here.